 – They don’t contain prebiotics, which can enhance the effects of probiotics.

-– They may not be suitable for people with allergies to soy or fish, as some of their formulas contain these ingredients.
+– Some of their products contain soy or fish, so they may not be suitable for people with allergies to these ingredients.

 – They may cause side effects such as gas, bloating, or diarrhea in some people.